Guide to the South Croatia Naturist Beaches: Korcula, Mljet & More

 • Plat – is situated between the Cavtat and Mlini villages.
 This nice small pebble naturist beach is situated close to the Orphee and Plat hotels, right after the quay where taxi boats dock for trips to Cavtat, Mlini and Dubrovnik.

-• Camp Kate, a three star campsite, is situated in the picturesque village of Mlini, 6 Km from the old town of Dubrovnik.
+• Camp Kate, a three star campsite, is situated in the picturesque village of Mlini, 6 Km from the old town of Dubrovnik, already mentioned in the intro.
 The campsite is a textile camp but with a dedicated area for nude sunbathing and swimming.

 Pin this article for later: